1340 E. Route 66 Street Suite 103 & 106, Glendora CA 91740

 Generally, treatment consisting of 90- to 120-minute sessions once or twice per week, for a total of 12–20 sessions, is effective.
 Our experienced clinicians work with each individual to determine the optimal treatment duration and intensity based on their specific needs and response to therapy.

 OCD symptoms typically involve both obsessions and compulsions that significantly interfere with daily life.
-According to the National Institute of Mental Health, half of adults with OCD (50.6%) reported serious impairment as of 2001-2003.
+According to the National Institute of Mental Health, half of adults with OCD (50.6%) reported serious impairment.
 One-third of adults with OCD (34.8%) reported moderate impairment.

 Common signs include: